hackclub/hackclub/workshops/git_and_github/README.md

 ## What is Git?

 **Git is a version control system** - https://git-scm.com/
+- Made by github to help you keep your projects in line
 - Tracks and manages changes to your code.

   ![Git status](img/git_status.png)